-English Language Learners (ELL) is available to children whose mother tongue is not English and who require assistance to become fluent.
+English Language Learner (ELL) support and instruction is available to children whose mother tongue is not English and who require assistance to become fluent.

 Presently nearly 600 children representing over 25 nationalities are receiving ELL instruction, further enriching the community of languages in the Maple Ridge - Pitt Meadows School District.